 But the whole sum of the energies

 That made and contain the giant atom survives.
-It will

 gather again and pile up, the power and the glory--